openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

    if the recipe is to be released publicly.

-5. *Check the Upstream Change Log or Release Notes:* Checking both these reveals if new features exist that could break backwards-compatibility.
+5. *Check the Upstream Change Log or Release Notes:* Checking both these reveals if there are new features that could break backwards-compatibility.
 If so, you need to take steps to mitigate or eliminate that situation.